amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 [EMBEDDED ILLUSTRATION]

 Strange to a sensing motherhood,
-Loved as a toy ó not understood,
+Loved as a toy ‚Äî not understood,
 Child of a dusky father, bold;
 Frail little captive, exiled, cold.